adeebtahir97/Python-Exercise-Interview-Questions/README.md

 # Python-Exercise-Interview-Questions
-My solutions to some of the python coding questions I've been asked in Interviews
+My solutions to some of the python coding questions I've been asked in Interviews.
+You have to change the datasources in the python scripts accordingly to make the scripts work.

 # TASKS